 Step 18 – Nozzle Loads – Piping Stresses: Nozzle loads are the net forces and moments exerted on equipment nozzles, that need to be within allowable limits pre/determined.
 Pipe stress analysis (thermal flexibility analysis) predicts both stresses in piping and loads on nozzles resulting from thermal gradients/transients, weights, pressure (sustained), and bolt-up strain.

-LLIs – Novation – Design Review Report & EPC Handover: Finally a 3D Model Review is discussed and agreed final changes, and reports are delivered.
-The Buyer then Handover the LLI Supply to the awarded LTSK Contractor.
+LLIs – Novation – Design Review Report & EPC Handover: Finally a 3D Model Review is discussed and agreed upon final changes, and reports are delivered.
+The Buyer then Handover the Long Lead Item Supply to the awarded LTSK Contractor.

 About the Author: The above article has been prepared by Dr. Javier Blasco Alberto, Associate Professor, School of Engineering and Architecture, University of Zaragoza.
 He also collaborates actively with InIPED.
 This is reproduced with his permission in this blog as I feel it will be helpful for readers.
 To know more about the Author Please click here